our people

 Chief Executive Officer (1.0FTE) | @lelan.org.au

-Ellie is a member of the legislated South Australian Suicide Prevention Council and is Consumer Co-chair of the Independent Advisory Board for the ALIVE National Centre for Mental Health Translation.
-Ellie has completed the Company Directors Course and was previously a Lived Experience Advisor with the SA Mental Health Commission and had her own Private Practice as a Therapist/Consultant.
+Ellie has completed the Company Directors Course and is an individually appointed member of the legislated South Australian Suicide Prevention Council.
+Ellie was previously the Lived Experience Advisor (Consumer) with the SA Mental Health Commission and had her own Private Practice as a Therapist & Consultant.
+She also loves cheese, particularly the stinky oozy kind.

 Ellie Hodges, Executive Director & Founder (1.0FTE) | ellie@lelan.org.au